Sheikh Jarrah controversy: Israeli law

-In 1982, the Palestinian residents signed an agreement accepting Jewish ownership of the land while being allowed to live there as protected tenants.
-The Palestinian residents have since repudiated the agreement, saying they were tricked into signing it, and have ceased paying rent.
+In 1982, after the Sephardi Community and the Knesset Israel Committees claimed ownership of the land in a joint civil suit, raising the threat of eviction of the residents, but also having ramifications in provisions for future tenants to pay rent to them and requiring their permission to carry out renovations.
+A majority of the resident Palestinian families in question signed an agreement being allowed to live there with protected tenancy statutory status, its Israeli version derived specifically from the Tenant Protection Law of 1972, "which is intended to provide, inter alia, protection from evictions and was applied to residents of East Jerusalem after the imposition of Israeli law", with provisions reflecting the Committees' ownership, however they learned of such only after the agreement was approved by the court.
+Upon this discovery, they rejected not only these owners; "recognition of the families’ status did not require the acknowledgement of the Committees’ ownership", but also the applicability of the status to themselves.

 In 2003, according to Israeli investigative journalist Uri Blau, the trust properties with their six homes were purchased for $(US)3 million and registered through a pyramid of companies registered abroad, in tax havens such as Delaware and the Marshall Islands.
 Beneath these companies lies an Israeli firm, Nahalat Shimon Ltd., established in 2000.
 Corporate and legal records point to two important figures in the operation: a partner in the New York law firm, Braun & Goldberg, namely Seymour Braun as company director and Tzahi Mamo, an Ofra settler and realtor specializing in the purchase of West Bank properties and the eviction of their residents.
 The right-wing Nahalat Shimon settler association, associated with the company has since made repeated attempts to evict the Palestinian residents to enable Jewish settlers to move in.